superplane-canvas-builder

 6b.
 Command Node Best Practices

-When a component executes shell commands (e.g., daytona.executeCommand, ssh):
+When an action executes shell commands (e.g., daytona.executeCommand, ssh):

-• Use the component's native workingDirectory / envVars config instead of inline cd or export in the shell string.
+• Use the action's native workingDirectory / envVars config instead of inline cd or export in the shell string.
 This reduces quoting complexity and failure surface.

 • Redirect verbose output to a file and emit a concise status marker to stdout (e.g., STEP_OK / STEP_FAILED).
 Large or binary stdout can cause node processing issues.